yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

 ## Mario Role-Playing as Mario!

 As if `Super Mario Bros.
 Wonder` wasn’t enough, a cult classic is back, with improved graphics to boot!
-`Super Mario RPG` brings some distilled nostalgia to the old SNES era guard (we still stand strong), so the question was there at release day: “Does it run in yuzu?”
+`Super Mario RPG` brings some distilled nostalgia to the old SNES era guard (we still stand strong), so the question was there at release day: "Does it run in yuzu?"

 It did, but with some buts, as usual.
 Two things needed fixing to get this colourful cast into good shape, an audio fix affecting everyone, and a fix for NVIDIA users.